-Incorporate parking rates established by the Residential Design Standards and Guidelines (adopted in 2014) into the Zoning Code for all base zoning districts and Specific Plans to remove unnecessary costs to housing projects.
+Incorporate parking rates established by the Residential Design Standards and Guidelines (adopted in 2014) into the Zoning Code for all base zoning districts and Specific Plans to remove unnecessary costs to housing projects, including reducing parking rates for multifamily housing.
 See Appendix C for more information.
+The County will also remove or reduce guest parking requirements, reduce parking requirements for SROs and other similar housing types to levels lower than the Residential Design Standards and Guidelines and apply these parking modifications throughout the County.